WebHare/platform/whtree/modules/consilio/doc/topics/consilio/publisherindex.md

   </publisher>
 ```

-Searchproviders should update their `versionn=` when their (search) preview changes in a way that requires reindexing.
+Searchproviders should update their `version=` when their (search) preview changes in a way that requires reindexing.

 You can then specify a `searchcontentprovider=` with a filetype.